xcybersecx/Cybersecurity-Labs/15-privilege-escalation-using-linpeas-2nd-try/README.md

 *Figure 22.
 Another Kali socket check during the IRC investigation.*

-The screenshots do **not** show a successful UnrealIRCd session from this attempt, so I have not counted it as a success.
+I researched and configured the route, but moved on without a successful session captured for this attempt.

 ---